-The family remains under assistance and HAP will be reinstated if the family's circumstances change.
-The family must comply with the family obligations and the unit must continue to comply with HQS requirements.
 Following conversion, newly admitted families must be income eligible and eligible for a HAP at admission in order to move into the unit.
-If a newly admitted family becomes over-income, the family's assistance will be terminated and the unit removed from the HAP contract.
-If the family becomes zero HAP after admission, the tenant's rent equals the contract rent amount to owner.
-Following 180 days after the last HAP payment to the owner, the family's assistance will be terminated and the unit removed from the HAP contract.
+If a newly admitted family becomes over-income, the family's assistance will be terminated.
+If the family becomes zero HAP after admission, the tenant's rent equals the Total Tenant Payment (TTP).
+Following 180 days after the last HAP payment to the owner, the family's assistance will be terminated..
 If the family subsequently experiences a decrease in income after 180 days, their assistance is not reinstated.
 The family would have to reapply for waiting list in order to be assisted again.
 The termination of assistance does not affect the family's other rights under the lease.